Mapping Burn Severity After Wildfires: NBR and Satellite-Based Assessment

 | SWIR bands | B11 (1610nm), B12 (2190nm) | B6 (1610nm), B7 (2190nm) |

-Landsat advantage: 40-year archive enables historical burn severity assessment back to 1984.
-The MTBS program uses this for comprehensive fire history analysis.
+Landsat advantage: The 40-year archive enables historical burn severity assessment back to 1984.
+The MTBS program uses this for comprehensive fire history analysis, as covered in the Landsat program guide.

 Applications